FAIMS/faimsWebsite/_posts/2016/2016-10-12-Open_Source_Infrastucture.md

 #
 # Content
 #
-subheadline: "Re-blogging the wisdom"
+subheadline: "Passing on the internet wisdom"
-title: "Why we cannot be never truly done with FAIMS?"
+title: "When are we going to be done with FAIMS?"
 teaser: "The sisyphean task of every open source project"
 categories:
   - News
-author: Petra
+author: Petra and Adela
 header:
     image_fullwidth: Sisyphos.jpg
     caption: " Altkönigstift, Park, Skulptur Sisyphos, by Karsten Ratzke (Own work) [CC0], via Wikimedia Commons"